MESAHub/mesa/star/test_suite/magnetic_braking/README.rst

 magnetic_braking
 ****************

-.. tags:: star, rotation, angular-momentum, magnetic-field, magnetic-braking, mass-loss, massive-star
+.. tags:: star, rotation, angular-momentum, magnetic-field, magnetic-braking, mass-loss, stellar-winds, massive-star

 This test case involves the calculation of the spin down caused by a large-scale magnetic field in a massive star model.
 The model has an